madelsu/LLM-for-pharmacoepi-study-design/README.md

 ## 🔁 License and reproducibility

 The workflow is fully reproducible.
 All code, package versions, data extraction rules, and transformations are documented in this repository.
-The R code is released under the [MIT License](LICENSE).

 ---